imccunn/project-euler/README.md

-# project-euler
+# Project Euler Solutions
 ---------------
-Solutions to problems on the site Project Euler in JavaScript.
+Solutions to problems on the site Project Euler in JavaScript by mcfun.